 So the nic levels dropped with the easy availability of cloud-producing gear.
 That doesn’t mean vapers are getting less nicotine though.
 If you used to vape 3 mL a day of 18 mg/mL liquid, and now you vape 18 mL of 3 mg/mL juice, have you reduced your nic?
 Nope, it’s the same quantity of nicotine.
 Next time someone brags how they’ve stepped down their nic, make them do the math.
 They might be wrong.

 There are lots of vapers who’ve seriously reduced their nicotine intake though.
 Many do it intentionally, by gradually stepping down their nic levels in their juice till it reaches zero.
 There are others that reduce their nic over time just because they lose interest in the effects.

 We know that smoking addiction is more than just the nic.
-Burning tobacco has monoamine oxidase inhibitors (MAOI’s) that combine with nicotine to create the powerful sense of reward our brains get when we light another cigarette.
+Burning tobacco has monoamine oxidase inhibitors (MAOI’s) that combine with nicotine to create the powerful sense of reward our brains get when we light a cigarette.
 And the tobacco companies often add ammonia, which allegedly speeds the nicotine into the bloodstream.
-Vaping has no MAOI’s and no ammonia, which may mean that the nicotine’s addictive hold on ex-smoking vapers will decline over time.
+Vaping has no MAOI’s and no ammonia, which may mean that the nicotine’s addictive hold on ex-smoking vapers declines over time.
 Current scientific consensus says that nic without smoke is probably just not very addictive.

 What’s your story?
 High nic, low nic, no nic?